Designing and Specifying Traditional Portland Cement–based Plaster

 As you can see, we have been extremely active during the last eleven years and we are not done yet.
 In March of 2012 the FCPA approved our request to transition the “Stucco Committee” into The Florida Lath and Plaster Bureau.
 This will allow us to exponentially expand our efforts to support and promote the industry.
 We have taken a structured approach and have developed by-laws which will govern our organization and its membership.

 We are actively seeking membership and involvement of Contractors, Architects, Engineers, Consultants, Code Officials, Manufacturers and anyone else that is connected to the stucco industry in the state of Florida.
 Our industry is changing rapidly and we intend to be part of that change by addressing issues such as new technology, application techniques, government mandates, code changes, ASTM updates and the many other positive or negative topics that impact our livelihood.

 We will communicate additional updates as they become available and in closing we ask you to remember that life is all about choices.
 You can choose to lead, to follow, or to get out of the way.
 We have chosen to lead.

-TB-ST 02-12 Stucco on Block Concrete block makes an exceptional base for Portland cement-based plaster (stucco).
+Concrete block makes an exceptional base for Portland cement-based plaster (stucco).
 The two materials are made from the same basic ingredients and are extremely compatible.
 Properly done, it’s a great combination.
 Technical Bulletins.

-*New* Library of Technical; Advisory Documents.
+Library of Technical; Advisory Documents.
 Learn more.